mustious/mustious.github.io/_posts/2023-06-02-perambulations.md

 ---

 [02-July-2023] Tried to run from destiny but it always finds you.
 Meeting with Alessandro Lazaric [he was the kindest :)].\
+[26-June-2023] Die has been cast.
+Full of caffeine and regrets.
-[12th-June-2023] It's easy to think you are weak.
+[12-June-2023] It's easy to think you are weak.
 Afterall, we all are, bowing to a greater purpose.
 You'll come realise you are strongest.